AssSam7/we-meet/README.md

   </a>
 </p>

 >  WeMeet is a social platform for writers, bloggers, and users to express their thoughts in the form of posts.
 It is a personalized consumer product enriching user experience like any other social media application.
 I have learned the fundamentals of Node, Express, MongoDB, Socket.io, and full-stack javascript development through this app.
-Thanks🤝 to Brad Schiff for teaching me this in his course at Udemy.
+Thanks🤝 to Brad Schiff for grounding me thorughout the course.

 ## 🏠 [Homepage]
 app.js